China suspends Lithuanian beef imports as Taiwan row grows | Headlines

 China suspends Lithuanian beef imports as Taiwan row grows

-China has suspended imports of beef from Lithuania since Wednesday, the General Administration of Customs said, amid a growing trade spat with the Baltic nation and its Western allies centred on Chinese-claimed Taiwan.
+China suspended imports of beef from Lithuania this week, China's General Administration of Customs said on Thursday, amid a growing trade dispute over the Baltic nation's relations with Taiwan, which Beijing claims as Chinese territory.
+The agency typically halts imports of meat if exporting nations report outbreaks of disease in livestock but Lithuania has not reported any animal disease to the World Organisation for Animal Health (OIE) recently.

-Customs did not give a reason for the suspension.
-The agency typically halt imports of meat if exporting nations report outbreaks of disease in livestock.
-Lithuania has not reported any animal disease to the World Organisation for Animal Health (OIE) recently.
+China suspended imports of beef from Lithuania this week, China's General Administration of Customs said on Thursday, amid a growing trade dispute over the Baltic nation's relations with Taiwan, which Beijing claims as Chinese territory.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)